 Classification models are typically binary.
-For example, you might be interested in CenterLight member enrollment.
-A classification model will tell you if a member is likely to either stay with CenterLight or disenroll from CenterLight in a given timeframe, based on certain criteria.
+For example, one company might be interested in member enrollment.
+A classification model will tell you if a member is likely to either stay with the company or disenroll in a given timeframe, based on certain criteria.

 Regression models are less black and white.
 Instead of a 0 or 1, regression models will predict an actual number.
-Sticking with the CenterLight example, let’s say a member has a BMI of 29.
+Consider an example in healthcare: let’s say a member has a BMI of 29.
 A regression model might predict that the member’s BMI could drop 3 points in the next year with a consistent, healthy diet.

 There are several techniques data scientists use to construct classification and regression models.
 Namely, decision trees, regression, and neural networks.